JaiSinghWeb/Analog-Clock/README.md

 ## Introduction
-In this project, I have developed a Neumorphism Password Generator.
+In this project, I have developed a Working Analog Clock.
 I have used HTML (HyperText Markup Language) , CSS (Cascading Style Sheets) and JavaScript .
 By the end of this project, you will have a brief understanding of Front-End Development and JavaScript.

 Hello Users , Today You will learn how to build a Working Analog Clock using HTML (HyperText Markup Language) , CSS (Cascading Style Sheets) & Javascript.